m4thayus/macdots/README.md

 Contains all the relavent configuration files for my (macOS-based) dev environment.
 A short list of configured apps and tools follows:

 - Terminal Emulator: kitty
-- Text Editor: neovim (though configs are written to .vimrc (with symlink to init.vim) for compatapility with standard vim)
+- Text Editor: neovim (though configs are written to .vimrc, with a symlink to init.vim, for compatibility with standard vim)
 - Ruby Versioning: rbenv
 - Node Versioning: nodenv
 - Linting: eslint (js) and rubocop (rb)